borkdude/blog/posts/oss-updates-dec-2023.md

 ## Happy new year!

 First all, as this is the last day of 2023, I wish you all a happy new year.
 Hopefully many goods things may happen in the Clojure ecosystem.
+I'm grateful many of you have sponsored my work in 2023!

 ## Sponsors